haseeb-heaven/code-interpreter/README.md

 - 🚪 `/list` - List all the _models/modes/language_ available.
 - 📝 `/version` - Display the version of the interpreter.
 - 🚪 `/exit` - Exit the interpreter.
+- 🐞 `/debug` - Debug the generated code for errors.
 - 📜 `/log` - Toggle different modes of logging.
 - ⏫ `/upgrade` - Upgrade the interpreter.
-- 📁 `/prompt` - Switch the prompt mode.
+- 📁 `/prompt` - Switch the prompt mode _File or Input_ modes.
 - 💻 `/shell` - Access the shell.

 ## ⚙️ **Settings**